Sacred Rainbow Bridge National Monument in Utah is a significant geological marvel. It is the tallest natural bridge in North America.

 Journey to Rainbow Bridge National Monument in Utah

 Learn about the history and legends of the area on a narrated boat tour to Rainbow Bridge National Monument in Utah.
-The scenery is breathtaking.
+Take in the breathtaking scenery as you travel 50 miles/80 kilometers along the remarkable shoreline.
 Use your imagination.
 Try visualizing images etched into rock formations along the dramatic Jurassic coastline.
 The image below, located near the entrance to Rainbow Bridge, looks like an elephant.

 View more photos of Rainbow Bridge National Monument